telefonicaid/fiware-cosmos-platform/cosmos-api/API.rst

 Authentication
 --------------

+Most API requests require authentication so they can be traced to a valid user in order to be accepted.
+There are three supported authentication methods that can be equally used.

-Requests should use a basic Authorization header as in RFC 2617 in which username corresponds with the API key and the password with the API secret.
+ * **Cosmos API credentials.** Requests should use a basic "Authorization" header as in RFC 2617 in which username corresponds with the API key and the password with the API secret.
+Users can check their credentials at their profile pages.
+This is the recommended authentication method for normal use of the API.

-Alternatively, a session cookie of a valid user is also accepted as valid authentication to ease API exploration and direct use from JavaScript.
+ * **Session cookie.** A session cookie of a valid user is also accepted as valid authentication to ease API exploration and direct use from JavaScript.
+This is recommended when exploring the API from the Swagger page.

+ * **Authentication token.** Requests should have a ``X-Auth-Token`` with a valid OAuth 2 token with read access to the user profile.
+This can be enabled for at most one of the OAuth 2 providers and it is disabled by default.

 GET ``/cosmos/v1``
 ------------------